Transferring vs. pointing a domain at web hosting, which should I do?

 At the time of writing this article, Porkbun enjoys the lowest renewal rate on 61% of the extensions it carries— that's compared to every other registrar out there!

 Sometimes, web hosts will prompt you to transfer your domain away from Porkbun, even implying that it's necessary in order to use their web hosting service.
 Watch out for deceptive language!
-Usually, all you need to do is point your domain at your web host or assign nameservers, while keeping the registration here at Porkbun.
+Typically, all you need to do is "point" your domain at your web host or assign nameservers, while keeping the registration of the domain here at Porkbun.
 This ensures you'll retain access to Porkbun's legendary prices, interface, and support.

 Pointing your domain at a web host or assigning nameservers